 Once you have read the article, watch the video at the bottom of the page showing each place in its full gorgeousness.
-Just ignore the pronunciation, as the commentator couldn’t pronounce these place names to save his life.
+Just ignore the pronunciation, as the commentator couldn’t pronounce most of these place names to save his life.

 Khao Sok National Park

 This is one of Thailand’s most beautiful natural reserves and populated with some of the country’s most unique animals.

 Surrounded by lakes and rivers Khao Sok National Park is the place to go for trekking, swimming, canoeing and, of course, taking the most stunning photographs.

 Thailand’s most iconic temple, Wat Phra Kaew is located in Bangkok, next to the Grand Palace.
 This temple houses the Emerald Buddha, a buddha statue that is one of the country’s most revered, and the temple buildings themselves are stunning.
 Every time I have a visitor in Bangkok, this is always the first place I take them.